 The Missionary Society of St. Columban has lived in the Amazon region and accompanied the communities that call it home, including the natural world, for over half a century.
-Columban missionaries are involved in the Synod process and are co-founders of REPAM - the Pan-Amazonia Ecclesial Network - which connects and strengthens the work of the Church in the Amazon region so that its cry of pain can be heard.
+On this webpage, you will find a series of articles about the Synod and the Amazon, as well as practical ways you can get listen to and response to the "cry of the earth and the cry of the poor" (Laudato Si', #49).

 Why is the Church committed to being an ally with the Amazon, and other marginalized communities?